bahrus/xtal-element/README.md

 [Catalyst](https://github.github.io/catalyst/) takes the same approach.

 If you want to skip over the tender loving care / tedious discussion needed for developing the first type of component, skip to [the low ceremony X base class discussion](https://github.com/bahrus/xtal-element#private-low-ceremony-xtal-components).
-You may then want to slowly review the first sections as needed, in order to better understand the under pinnings.
+You may then want to slowly review the first sections as needed, in order to better understand the underpinnings.

 </details>